This path is the ultimate platform for integrating mind, body, and spiritual nature. Its goal is consciousness development and exploration.

 The eightfold path is one way to describe a comprehensive approach to spiritual exploration.
 Joseph Campbell called this pattern the Hero’s Journey.
 We use this same age-old strategy in our blended learning process.

 The Hero’s Journey is a way of grouping these eight components into three developmental steps.
 These are awakening, transforming, and inspiring.
 It contains the elements of the different eightfold paths from Buddhism and Hinduism.
-You’ll find the tree of knowledge is expressed in unique ways across different cultures.
+You’ll find the tree of knowledge expresses itself in various approaches.

 The Eightfold Path in Buddhism